 Surface ozone

-Springs and summers are the most favourable times for ozone to form.
-Sunny weather and suitable currents for long range transportation will accelerate the increasing of surface ozone.
-Very high surface ozone concentrations, however, are unlikely in Finland.
+Springs and summers are the most favourable times for ground-level ozone to form.
+Sunny weather or suitable currents for long range transportation can increase the concentrations of ground-level ozone.
+Very high surface ozone concentrations are not highly common in Finland.

-Ozone is found in two regions of the Earth's atmosphere – at the surface and in the upper regions of the atmosphere.
-Both types of ozone have the same chemical composition (O3).
+Ozone is found in two layers of the Earth's atmosphere – at the surface and in the upper atmosphere.
+On both regions, ozone has the same chemical composition (O₃).
+In the upper atmosphere, ozone protects the Earth from the Sun's ultraviolet (UV) radiation.
+Surface ozone is not emitted directly into the air but it results from photochemical reactions in the presence of sunlight.
 Concentrations are higher in rural areas than in city centres because ozone is consumed in reactions with other air pollutants.
-Surface ozone is not emitted directly into the air but it results from photochemical reactions in the presence of sunlight.
-Limit values for ozone concentrations can be exceeded in sunny and warm weather, when weather conditions are propitious for forming surface ozone.
+Regulatory limit values for ozone concentrations can be exceeded in sunny and warm weather, when weather conditions are propitious for forming surface ozone.
 Also, suitable currents for long range transportation along with warm weather will accelerate the increasing of surface ozone.
-Finland also receives transported ozone in winds from other parts of Europe.

 Surface ozone concentrations in Finland

-For example, in summer 2010, high surface ozone concentrations were observed when the weather was exceptional hot during July and August.
-Surface ozone values were over 140 µg/m3, which means that air quality was poor.
-High surface ozone concentrations are, however, very rare in Finland.
-Announcement level 180 µg/m3 (the level at which the public must be notified of health hazards) was exceeded the last time in May 2006 on the Virolahti background measurement station.
+High surface ozone concentrations can be observed when the weather is hot and dry for a long period of time, usually during July and August.
+Springs and summers are the most favourable times for ozone to form, between noon and early evening.
+High surface ozone concentrations are, however, relatively rare in Finland.
+Regulatory alert threshold level is 180 µg/m³ (the level at which the public must be notified of health hazards).
+It was exceeded the last time in May 2006 on FMI's Virolahti rural background measurement station.
 The highest recorded exceedance levels in FMI's measurement stations have observed during years 1996, 2004 and 2006 in Finland.
-Springs and summers are the most favourable times for ozone to form, between noon and early evening.

 Activities in Finnish Meteorological Institute

-FMI follows surface ozone concentrations at background stations.
-Local authorities have a responsibility to arrange air quality monitoring in urban areas.
-FMI is responsible for informing the public whenever the EU thresholds values 180 µg/m3 and 240 µg/m3, as an hourly average, are exceeded in some background stations maintained by FMI.
-If the threshold value 180 µg/ m3 as an hourly average has been exceeded, FMI informs the public in connection with daily weather forecasts.
-In this announcement, the magnitude of the observed exceeding figure is discussed, as well as the place this exceeding occurred and the estimation about the future development of the situation.
-The alarm threshold value is 240 µg/m3 as an hourly average, but so far such high concentrations have not been observed in Finland.
+FMI measures surface ozone concentrations in Finland's air quality background stations.
+Local authorities monitor the air quality in urban areas.
+FMI follows the risk for exceeding the EU information or alert thresholds values, 180 µg/m³ and 240 µg/m³ respectively, as an hourly average.
+If the threshold value 180 µg/ m³ as an hourly average is exceeded, FMI will make public notice about the situation.
+This announcement is then included in the daily weather forecasts, and it includes information on the magnitude of the observed exceeding concentrations, location where they were measured, as well as estimation about the future developments of the situation.
+The regulatory alarm threshold value is 240 µg/m³ as an hourly average, but so far such high concentrations have not been observed in Finland.